Is the MCC Kew Sports Club still in operation

 Yes, MCC Kew, with the support of the Melbourne Crickets Club (MCC) will remain a sporting club run for the benefit of its members and the local community.
 A strategic review of MCC Kew was recently completed and we are very much committed to the further enhancement of the services provided at our sports facility to ensure it is a vibrant and viable club in the future.

 The clubhouse facilities and bar is open Monday-Friday during office hours of operation.
 Our bar prices are among the lowest you’ll find in our area, so enjoy your ‘local’ at MCC Kew.

 What is the cost of MCC Kew membership?

-We are pleased to offer memberships to 31 March 2019 at the same price as the previous 2017/18 year as shown below:
+We are pleased to offer memberships to 31 March 2020 at prices as shown below:

 |Access Agreement||Benefits||Cost per year|

 |Adult||The Adult membership entitles an individual over the age of 18 to sign up.
 An Adult member has full access to tennis courts, bowls and clubhouse facilities (subject to availability).
 A free 30 minute personal training session by Me Time Training and a free intro lesson by Vida Tennis are included.||$150.00|

 |Junior||The Junior membership entitles an individual under the age of 18 to sign up.
 A Junior member has full access to tennis courts, bowls and clubhouse facilities (subject to availability).
 A free 30 minute personal training session by Me Time Training and a free intro session by Vida Tennis are included.||$50.00|

 |Family||The Family membership entitles two adults and up to four to children under 18.
 Parents/Guardians classed as Adult members and children as Junior members.
 Family members have access to tennis courts, bowls and clubhouse facilities (subject to availability).
 A free 30 minute personal training session by Me Time Training and a free intro session by Vida Tennis are included for each member.||